-The EPIC model and related utilities and data are stored under the \${FESTC_HOME}/epic directory, scenarios are saved under work.dir, which can be different from epic.dir.
+The EPIC model and related utilities and data are stored under the \${FESTC_HOME}/epic directory.
+The working directory, which is named "scenarios", is defined by work.dir in the user's config.properties file.
+In the released tar, "scenarios" with a sample "test_case" scenario is provided for users to test the system under the epic directory.
+After the installation, users can move the "scenarios" directory to their working space and modify the work.dir entry for the new location.
 The file structure for EPIC modeling within the FEST-C system is displayed in Figure 3.